Why should I choose Beyond Band of Brothers Tours?

 What should I pack for the tour?

-In general, pack versatile clothing good for all types of weather.
-You should bring sturdy, water resistant shoes that you feel comfortable wearing all day and on uneven terrain such as on beaches and cobblestones.
-A waterproof jacket is useful, and some warmer layers for evenings or high altitudes are essential.
+In general, pack versatile clothing suitable for all types of weather.
+Bring sturdy, water-resistant shoes that are comfortable for all-day wear and on uneven terrain, such as on beaches and cobblestones.
+A waterproof jacket is suggested, and warm layers for evenings or high altitudes are essential.
+If your tour includes visits to religious buildings (e.g. Vatican City and St Peter's Basilica) be prepared to dress appropriately (i.e. shoulders and knees must be covered).

-Since you'll probably be taking lots of pictures, don't forget your camera, memory cards and charger.
-Other electronic devices you might bring, such as a cell phone or laptop, will also need their chargers.
-You will need an adaptor that will transform the US plugs to European/Japanese plugs.
-Washcloths are not so wide-spread overseas and are typically not provided at hotels.
+Since you will probably be taking lots of pictures, do not forget your camera, memory cards and charger.
+Other electronic devices such as your cell phone or laptop, will also need their chargers.
+You will need an adaptor that will connect U.S. plugs to the appropriate local outlets.
+Washcloths are not very widespread overseas and are typically not provided at hotels.

 Yes.
 All hotels provide hairdryers, towels and toiletry kits.